Devondrick Walker: Australia and Indonesia (2022–present)

 In December 2023, Walker signed with the Borneo Hornbills of the Indonesian Basketball League (IBL) for the 2024 season.
 He was released on February 19, 2024, after appearing in only two games due to injury.
-He was replaced on the roster by Steve Taylor, Jr. He had been recovering from a meniscus injury and then suffered a torn tendon in his thigh.
+He was replaced on the roster by Steve Taylor Jr. He had been recovering from a meniscus injury and then suffered a torn tendon in his thigh.

 On February 27, 2024, Walker re-signed with the Flames for the 2024 NBL1 West season.
 He missed eight straight games during the middle of the season due to injury.
 The Flames finished seventh in the regular season and beat the sixth-seeded East Perth Eagles in the elimination final, winning 104–81 behind Walker's 38 points.
 In 14 games, he averaged 21.79 points, 1.93 rebounds, 4.93 assists and 1.36 steals per game.

 In December 2024, Walker re-signed with the Borneo Hornbills for the 2025 IBL season.
 In March 2025, he was replaced by Nate Grimes.
 In seven games, he averaged 16.0 points, 3.6 rebounds and 3.0 assists per game.
+He was unable to play in the 2025 NBL1 West season due to injury.

+On March 11, 2026, Walker signed with the Geraldton Buccaneers for the 2026 NBL1 West season.
+He helped the Buccaneers reach the NBL1 West Grand Final, where they lost 66–62 to the Flames despite Walker's team-high 16 points and game-high nine assists along with six rebounds.